Comprehending robust quantum effects in organic semiconductors: Charge-transfer excitons, aggregate phonons and fractons: Dynamics

 In the previous work \cite{Yao16}, we have calculated the ultrafast dynamics of the long-range CT state, showing that for an intermediate vibronic coupling ($\beta=0.06$--$0.1$) the charge transfer is the most efficient.
-The Coulomb attraction between electron and hole induces the localization and the off-diagonal coupling gives rise to quantum tunneling.
-Moreover, we found that during the whole charge separation process, both the electron and hole modestly hold the shape of dispersive wavepackets rather than further delocalize, suggesting that the ultrafast long-range CT process is related to an MBL effect.
-To examine this idea, we calculate the OTOC dynamics with the site index for the operator $\hat{V}(\equiv\exp(i\pi \hat{n}_1))$ being the acceptor molecule 1.
-Fig.~\ref{Fig6} shows the results for various $x$ which is the site index for the operator $\hat{W}(\equiv\exp(i\pi \hat{n}_x))$ and the off-diagonal vibronic coupling $\beta$.
-It is found that, the change from $x$=4 to $x=12$ exhibits the path along which the charges move.
+Moreover, we found that during the whole charge separation process, both the electron and hole modestly hold the shape of spatial confined wavepackets rather than further delocalize, suggesting that the ultrafast long-range CT process is similar with the case in critical phase.
+To examine this idea, we calculate the OTOC dynamics with the site index for the operator $\hat{V}(\equiv\exp(i\pi \hat{n}_1))$ being the first A unit.
+Fig.~\ref{Fig6} shows the results for various $x$ which is the unit index for the operator $\hat{W}(\equiv\exp(i\pi \hat{n}_x))$ and the off-diagonal vibronic coupling $\beta$.
+It is found that, the minimum value of OTOC transmits from the unit $x$=4 to $x=12$ during time evolving, exhibiting that the charges are transported along these units.
 Except the case $x=4$, the values of OTOC for other four cases are similar implying the long-range feature of the CT state.
 For the dependency of $\beta$, we can find for 0.02 and 0.04, the OTOC deviates from 1 slightly implying the localization dominates.
-From $\beta=0.06$ to 0.1 the OTOC oscillates between 0.7 and 1 rather than quickly decays to 0 indicating the MBL effect functions.
-We do not calculate the longer time duration because of the numerical precision loss, but we expect the OTOC will finally decay to 0 in a very slow manner \cite{OTOC5}.
+From $\beta=0.06$ to 0.1 the OTOC oscillates between 0.7 and 1 rather than quickly decays to 0 indicating the Coulomb interaction functions.
+We do not calculate the longer time duration because it is rather time-consuming and the numerical precision is lost in the long-time evolution, but we expect the OTOC will finally decay to 0 in a very slow manner \cite{OTOC5}.
 The minimum appears at $\beta=0.08$, which is the case that the charge transfer process is efficient.
-Combined with the dynamics of population as shown in Ref.~\cite{Yao16}, $\beta=0.06$ to 0.1 is the regime that the long-range CT process takes place manifesting its similarity with MBL.
+Combined with the dynamics of population as shown in Ref.~\cite{Yao16}, $\beta=0.06$ to 0.1 is the regime that the long-range CT process takes place.
 In addition, for $\beta=0.12$ and 0.14, the case that charge transfer does not occur, the OTOC keeps nearly constant above 0.9.
 The coupling is so strong that the phonon energy exceeds the electronic band, so the electron is again localized.
-We can thus conclude here that the ultrafast long-range CT process is originated from the MBL effect, and neither weak nor strong vibronic couplings are friendly to the charge separation --- the intermediate ones are best.
+We can thus conclude here that the ultrafast long-range CT process in our model does work in the critical phase, and neither weak nor strong vibronic couplings are friendly to the quantum effects wherein --- the intermediate ones are best, which are fairly appropriate for the emergency of aggregate phonons and thus the CT fractons.